THAPBI Phytophthora ITS1 Classifier Tool (PICT).

 THAPBI Phytophthora ITS1 Classifier Tool (PICT)

-THAPBI PICT is a sequence based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, focused on identifying Phytophthora species present in Illumina sequenced environmental samples.
+THAPBI PICT is a sequence based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, initially focused on identifying Phytophthora species present in Illumina sequenced environmental samples.

-Phytophthora (from Greek meaning plant-destroyer) species are economically important plant pathogens, important in both agriculture and forestry.
+Phytophthora (from Greek meaning plant-destroyer) species are economically important plant pathogens, in both agriculture and forestry.
 ITS1 is short for Internal Transcribed Spacer one, which is a region of eukaryotes genomes between the 18S and 5.8S rRNA genes.
 This is commonly used for molecular barcoding, where sequencing this short region can identify species.

-$ conda install thapbi_pict
+$ conda install thapbi-pict

-Alternatively, since the software is on the Python Package Index (PyPI), the following command will install it along with its Python dependencies:
+Alternatively or on Windows, since the software is on the Python Package Index (PyPI), the following command will install it along with its Python dependencies:

-$ pip install thapbi_pict
+$ pip install thapbi-pict

 Once installed, you should be able to run the tool at the command line using: